 For our definitive history, read From RANCA to ANCA: Thirty Years of Camaraderie and Service, a pamphlet written by the distinguished Army nursing historian Colonel (Retired) Mary T. Sarnecky, DNSc, RN, FNP, in 2010.

-The succession of strong, competent leaders on RANCA's and now ANCA's Boards of Directors has kept the organization sound and moving forward throughout its more than thirty years of existence.
+The succession of strong, competent leaders on RANCA's and now ANCA's Boards of Directors has kept the organization sound and moving forward throughout its more than forty years of existence.
 The ANCA Officers page lists those who have served in these vital roles.

 The Army Nurse Corps has been blessed with excellent leadership from its beginning in 1901.
 For brief biographies of twenty-two of these great leaders, written by noted ANC historian Dr. Mary Sarnecky, visit our Superintendents and Chiefs pages.

 ANCA's Newsletter, The Connection, has since 2009 included a regular column entitled "ANC History," written by the ANCA Historian, Colonel (Retired) Constance J. Moore.
 We share here these accounts of some of the many fascinating events and people in the Army Nurse Corps' past, along with other selected historical writings.

 As part of the Army Nurse Corps Association's participation in the United States of America Vietnam War Commemoration, we acknowledge our members who served during the Vietnam War era, 1955 to 1975.
 Over 350 ANCA members were either assigned to medical treatment facilities in the theater of operations or served in other locations around the world during the period.